prep-gh/flowcrypt-docs/content/help/faq.md

 ## Encryption

+### My contact sent me a public PGP key.
+How and where do I use it?

+see [...] import public key

 ### Can recipient decrypt email when not using Gmail or Chrome?

 > I opened Gmail in Mac Safari and the email was encrypted.
 I could not read it.